 Doctor of Philosophy: During the term the final examination is given and during the term the degree is awarded, a student must be registered for at least three credits in fall or spring and two credits in summer.
-Doctoral students much enroll in 7980.
+Doctoral students must enroll in 7980.
 Students on a fellowship, traineeship, or assistantship must be registered appropriately for their appointments.

-Thesis and Dissertation students: When the thesis or dissertation is ready to be put in final form for submission to the Graduate School, the student should review the Format Requirements of the Graduate School Editorial Office and should work with the Application Support Center to format the document in order to meet the minimum submission requirements of the Editorial Office.
-The Application Support Center offers students assistance with troubleshooting their documents free of charge.
-The Center also provides more extensive formatting and pdf-conversion services for reasonable fees to the student.
+Thesis and Dissertation students: When the thesis or dissertation is ready to be put in final form for submission to the Graduate School, the student should review the Format Requirements of the Graduate School Editorial Office and should work with the UF Computing Help Desk to format the document in order to meet the minimum submission requirements of the Editorial Office.
+The UF Computing Help Desk offers students assistance with troubleshooting their documents free of charge.
+They also provide more extensive formatting and pdf-conversion services for reasonable fees to the student.
 It is highly recommended that all students writing theses and dissertations use their services in order to alleviate some of the stress felt during the approval process.
+You can contact the Help Desk here: https://helpdesk.ufl.edu/application-support-center/

 All students: Students must submit a Degree Application on ONE.UF before the published deadline of the term and must meet minimum registration requirements.
-Application for the degree assures that the student's name is on the graduation list and includes the application for the diploma, placement of the student's name in the commencement program, and placement of the name on the list to receive information on commencement procedures, including rental or purchase of regalia.
+Application for the degree ensures that the student's name is on the graduation list and includes the application for the diploma, placement of the student's name in the commencement program, and placement of the name on the list to receive information on commencement procedures, including rental or purchase of regalia.
 Application for graduation must be made each term a student anticipates graduating.
 Degree Applications do not carry over from one semester to the next.